Cobalt(II)–porphyrin catalysis: Attributes

 Together, these advantages provide Co(II)–porphyrin catalysts with high catalytic selectivities and turnover numbers.

 Application

-Stable metalloradicals such as Co–porphyrin catalysis activate diazo reagents and organic azides to generate C- and N-centered radicals, respectively, with nitrogen as the only byproduct in a controlled and catalytic manner.
+Radical carbenes such as Co–porphyrin catalysis activate diazo reagents and organic azides to generate C- and N-centered radicals, respectively, with nitrogen as the only byproduct in a controlled and catalytic manner.
 The initially formed C- and N-centered radicals can undergo common radical reactions such as radical addition and atom abstraction, but with effective control of reactivity and stereoselectivity by the porphyrin ligand environment.